tudngn/multi-shepherd/README.md

 # multi-shepherd
-This is a python implementation of the shepherding behaviours with multiple-sheepdogs from the paper "The Limits of Reactive Shepherding Approaches for Swarm Guidance"
+This is a python implementation of the shepherding model with multiple-sheepdogs from the paper "The Limits of Reactive Shepherding Approaches for Swarm Guidance"

 Source for citation: